billvb/billvb.github.io/projects/index.md

 ## More Information

 This page is intended to go into a little bit more depth on some of the activities I've been involved in over the past few years.
+It's not meant to be exhaustive.

 ### Embedded Aerospace Software and Network Architectures